Welcome to ME Department

 Ben Q. Li, Ph.D.

 BMES Attends Annual Meeting

 For the second time, the campus Biomedical Engineering Society (BMES) attended the BMES Annual Meeting.
 Six students and three bioengineering faculty participated in the conference in Seattle, from September 24 to September 28, 2013.
 Four students presented their research.
 New ME Faculty

 Dr. Patrick Lynch joins the Mechanical Engineering department as an Assistant Professor starting Fall 2013.

-The department of mechanical engineering invites applications for a tenure track assistant professor position in the bioengineering program.
-A Ph.D. in bioengineering or a closely related discipline is required.
+The department of mechanical engineering invites applications for a tenure track assistant professor position in the mechanical engineering program.
+A Ph.D. in materials engineering or a closely related discipline is required.